-People hate their wireless carriers.
-This isn’t a news flash.
-Yet we put up with them anyway.
-Alongside death. taxes, and the Star Wars prequels, wireless carriers are something we must accept.
-While some are trying to repent their ways, carriers in America continue to anger their customers.
-But if you look at wireless companies in other countries, you start to realize that something is very wrong here.
-U.S. carriers are charging up to twice as much as many European and Asian providers, all while exerting a huge amount of control over what phones we can and can’t use on their networks.
+People hate their wireless carriers, yet we put up with them anyway.
+Alongside death, taxes, and the Star Wars prequels, wireless carriers are something we must accept.
+While they’re trying to repent their ways with new plans, deals, and enticing features, carriers in America are still capable of displeasing their customers.
+But if you look at wireless companies in other countries, and the actions of our carriers from a few years ago, you start to realize something: U.S. carriers are charging less than they were before, and they’re more in line with their European and Asian counterparts.

-The price for wireless service anywhere varies greatly due to a number of reasons, but there is a consistent theme: most of them are cheaper.
-Let’s start with something simple: a smartphone plan with a few hundred minutes, a few gigabytes of data, and unlimited messaging.
-This is a wireless plan that’s pretty typical with all the necessities covered whether you love your iPhone or your Galaxy S3.
+The price for wireless service anywhere still varies greatly due to a number of reasons, but let’s start with something simple that should be pretty inexpensive: A smartphone plan with a few gigabytes of data, a lot of minutes, and unlimited messaging.
+This is a wireless plan that’s pretty typical with all the necessities covered whether you love your iPhone or your Galaxy S8.

 Price of basic smartphone plans in the United States

-In the UK, there are fewer carriers, but their prices are fairer.
-Vodafone, Orange, and Everything & Everywhere (EE) – a collaboration between Orange and T-Mobile – dominate the cellular scene there.
-All three of the carriers charge less for the same (or better) service from each of the four U.S. carriers, ranging from $62 a month (Orange) to $70 a month (E&E) to $71 a month (Vodafone).
-E&E offers offer a $70 a month plan which includes unlimited minutes, unlimited texts, and 3GB of data; AT&T and Verizon both charge about $40 a month more for that level of service, and T-Mobile charges about $20 more.
+In the UK, there are still a handful of carriers, and their prices cover a wide range.
+Vodafone, Orange, and Everything & Everywhere (EE) — a collaboration between Orange and T-Mobile — dominate the cellular scene there.
+All three carriers are cheaper for similar service to each of the four U.S. carriers, ranging from $25 a month for 2GB of data on (EE), to $27 a month (Orange), to $37 a month for 4GB of data (Vodafone).

-But let’s not forget about Hong Kong and Japan.
-In Hong Kong, Hutchinson (also known as ‘Three’) will give you an 5GB high speed wireless plan with plenty of minutes for just $59 a month.
-A similar deal goes for Softbank in Japan, which will set you back just $55 for unlimited data, SMS, and free calling to Softbank other users between 1AM and 9PM.
-While Japan’s pricing structure is much more à la carte, it still doesn’t even come close to American wireless plans, unless you’re making some seriously long calls.
+Let’s not forget about Hong Kong and Japan.
+In Hong Kong, Hutchinson (also known as ‘Three’) will give you a 2.5GB high speed wireless plan with plenty of minutes for $52 a month.
+A similar, yet slightly better deal comes from Softbank in Japan, which will charge you $55 for unlimited 3G data and texting, and free calling to other Softbank users and landlines.

 Price of basic smartphone plans around the world